ory/sdk/clients/client/php/docs/Api/WorkspaceApi.md

 ```
 ### URI(s):
 - https://api.console.ory.sh The Ory Network control plane API which is used to manage your Ory Network projects and workspaces.
-Delete workspace API token
+Delete workspace API key

-Deletes an API token and immediately removes it.
+Deletes an API key and immediately removes it.

 ### Example